fabceolin/windev/readme.md

 You can check what is installed on the file windev_Ansible.yml

 :qt - The same the master, but some qt tools
+:usb - Configured to use a specific usb device inside Windows.
+You can change de Vagrantfile to change the usb device :experimental - Same as qt, but used for testing more things

 # Pre requisites do build a image
 You need debootstrap, docker, sshpass, python3, python3-pip installed on host